Wetsuit: Hoods

+Wearing a hood can protect the ears, and reduce and delay the onset of surfer's ear.

 Boots

-Wetsuit boots are worn for various purposes, and may be worn with or without a wetsuit.
+Wetsuit boots (bootees) are worn for various purposes, and may be worn with or without a wetsuit.

 Thermal protection

 In many water sports such as scuba diving, surfing, kayaking, windsurfing, sailing and even fishing, bootees may be worn to keep the feet warm in the same way that a wetsuit would.
 Insulation is proportional to thickness and thus to how cold the water which the user can tolerate; it may be above or below the standard of 5–6 mm of neoprene.
 In warmer climates where the thermal qualities of the bootee are not so important, a bootee with a thickness of 2–3.5 mm is common.
 The leg of the bootee may have a zipper down one side or may be tightened with a velcro strap.
 Where boots are worn with a wetsuit they are usually tucked under the leg of the suit for streamlining, to help hold the zip closed, and to keep foreign objects out.